Struggling for One America

 - Imprint: Skyhorse Publishing

-What happens when you speak with Hollywood stars and entertainers—half pro-Trump and half against—posting the question, “Can we talk?”
+What happens when you speak with Hollywood stars and entertainers—half pro-Trump and half against—posing the question, “Can we talk?”

 Since the 2016 presidential campaigns, Conservatives, Liberals, Democrats, Republicans, Whites, and non-Whites in America began saying loudly that they are “Fighting for America.”
 Yet, by the 2020 presidential elections, they were even more divided than united despite all the good intention of the most.
 Now that America is well into 2021, it is time to yearn for “One America” but without “fighting.”